ADP Panel + Pro is the previous version of our Luminosity Mask Action Panel.

 Creating Luminosity Masks (11:23)

-The creation of Luminosity Masks has never been more powerful, fast, accurate and intuitive.
+The creation of Masks has never been more powerful, fast, accurate and intuitive.

 You can make your selections using several different methods: